-Any individual who believes he or she has been subjected to discrimination or harassment, or who has witnessed or has knowledge of such discrimination or harassment, may report to any University employee including administrators, faculty, staff or notify one of the following offices as soon as possible after the incident.
+Any individual who believes he or she has been subjected to discrimination or harassment, or who has witnessed or has knowledge of such discrimination or harassment, may report to any university employee including administrators, faculty, staff or notify one of the following offices as soon as possible after the incident.

-- Vice President for Student Affairs, Dr. R. Mark Comeaux, Lawson-Fulton Student Center, office 113, Phone (714)-879-3901 ext.
-1211, mcomeaux@hiu.edu.
-Coordinator for Title IX, Discrimination and Harassment (Students), and Rehabilitation Act of 1973, as amended, 29 U.S.C. § 794 (Section 504) investigations. - Director of Athletics, John Turek, Lawson-Fulton Student Center, office 218, Phone (714)-879- 3901 ext.
-5400 jgturek@ hiu.edu, Deputy Coordinator. - Human Resources Director, Ellen Nialis, Business Office, Suite 100, Phone (714)-879-3901 ext.
-2281, enialis@hiu.edu.
-Coordinator for Discrimination and Harassment (Employees), and Age Discrimination investigation. - President of the University, Dr. Paul Alexander, President's Office, Phone (714)-879-3901 ext.
-2237, palexander@hiu.edu. - Director of Hope Counseling Center, Dr. Susan Hastings, TBD, (714)-879-3901 ext.
-1237, slhastings@hiu.edu. - Fullerton Police Department, Call 9-1-1 or (714) 738-6800 237 W. Commonwealth Ave., Fullerton, CA 92832
+- Vice President for Student Affairs, Dr. Josh Arnold, Lawson-Fulton Student Center, office 113, Phone 714-879-3901 ext.
+1211, jarnold@hiu.edu.
+Coordinator for Title IX, Discrimination and Harassment (Students), and Rehabilitation Act of 1973, as amended, 29 U.S.C. § 794 (Section 504) investigations. - Director of Athletics, John Turek, Lawson-Fulton Student Center, office 218, Phone 714-879-3901 ext.
+5400 jgturek@ hiu.edu, Deputy Coordinator. - Human Resources Director, Esperanza Free, Business Office, Suite 100, Phone 714-879-3901 ext.
+2281, efree@hiu.edu.
+Coordinator for Discrimination and Harassment (Employees), and Age Discrimination investigation. - President of the University, Dr. Paul Alexander, President's Office, Phone 714-879-3901 ext.
+2237, - palexander@hiu.edu.
+Director of Hope Counseling Center, Dr. Susan Hastings, South Campus, 714-879-3901 ext.
+1237, slhastings@hiu.edu.
+Fullerton Police Department, Call 9-1-1 or 714-738-6800, 237 W. Commonwealth Ave., Fullerton, CA 92832 a complaint or other notice of such harassment, shall, promptly, report this information to the Office of Student Affairs, whether or not the targeted student files a complaint.